celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/identity/accounts.md

 | Vote signer key        | This key can be used to vote in Validator elections and for on-chain governance proposals.                                                                                                                                                                                          |
 | Attestation signer key | This key is used to sign attestations in Celo's lightweight identity protocol.                                                                                                                                                                                        |

+{% hint style="info" %}
-Note that account and signer keys must be unique and may not be reused.
+Each signer key must be unique and may not be reused.
+Once a signer key is authorized, the only way to deauthorize that key is to authorize a new key that has never been used before.
+{% endhint %}

 # Key Rotation

-Loss of an authorized key no longer has catastrophic implications, as the Account key can just authorize another key in that case.
-In general, it is good hygiene to rotate your keys, just like you should rotate your passwords.
+Loss of an authorized key doesn't have to be catastrophic, as the Account key can just authorize another key in that case.
+It is strongly recommended to regularly rotate keys to limit the impact of an undiscovered compromise.

 ### Key Rotation for Consensus